marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 \
 \
 *For myself, I am an optimist - it does not seem to be much use being anything else.* &ndash; WINSTON CHURCHILL
 \
 \
+*It's really easy to learn the wrong lessons from early success.* &ndash; PATRICK COLLISON
+\
+\
 *Art is not what you see, but what you make others see.* &ndash; EDGAR DEGAS